Samuel-lab-prog/Blog/README.md

 1. **Always** use the command ```npm run format``` to format your code before commiting.
 This ensures consistent code style across the entire project.
 2. Keep logic where it belongs.
 There **shouldn't** be a component on a the hooks folder.
 3. Write error proof code.
 Assume that anything that can fail will fail.
-   Use try/catch blocks when dealing with asynchronous code or external resources (like the database or API calls).
+   Use try/catch blocks when dealing with asynchronous code or external resources like API calls.
 4. Avoid unecesseary variables.
 If a value is only used once or is easily readable inline, don’t assign it to a variable.
 5. Keep functions small and focused: Each function should do one thing well.
    If a function is getting too long or has multiple responsibilities, break it into smaller helper functions.